-Sometimes, this will be a result of the expanding operations of the client company (which make a PEO more appropriate).
-On other occasions this will be because a transition is legally required (more on this below).
+Sometimes, this will be a result of the expanding operations of the client company (which makes a PEO more appropriate).
+On other occasions, this will be because a transition is legally required (more on this below).

 What Does the GDPR Mean for Hiring in Europe?

 One major challenge for any business expanding into or hiring in Europe is managing compliance with the General Data Protection Regulation (GDPR).
 The GDPR is an EU-wide law which requires that organizations have procedures in place for managing personal information — including the personal information of employees.
 This includes having ‘privacy by design’ data protection mechanisms in place, as well as affording employees rights to their own personal data (such as the right to correct inaccurate information).